yasoonOfficial/yasoon-ews-proxy/README.md

 We understand security is a critical concern for our customers, so we provide the source of our proxy for everyone to see.
 We are not storing credentials in any form, they are just used for the sole purpose of accessing EWS.

 As this may be a dealbreaker for certain industries, it it possible to self-host the proxy.
 We'll be providing a possibility to change the proxy URL in our products that use this proxy.
 Please [contact](mailto:contact@yasoon.com) us to discuss specifics, we can help you setup the proxy in your environment and enable features like SSL.

+You can also decide to test everything using our proxy and decide to run the proxy on your own for production usage.

 ## Coming up next